scandrews/MusicDisplayer/README.md

 This version implements the React front end
-The contents of a directory are displayed and if a file is clicked the meta data is displayed the back button moves to the directory above the current the current path is displayed
+The contents of a directory are displayed and if a file is clicked the meta data is displayed the back button moves to the directory above the current the current path is displayed the user can enter the path directly

 *********************